-The average salary for a public school teacher in 2020 was around $63,000.
-While this may be the average overall, this is in no way the majority.
+Did you know it takes 27 years on average for a teacher to make $75,000?
 Knowing that many teachers are severely underpaid, and that a lot of classrooms are decorated and stocked through a teacher’s personal finances, it’s imperative that budgeting come into play when looking to buy a home.
-Something we take very seriously is making sure that purchasing or refinancing a home will lessen the financial stress on teachers and not add to it!
+Our job is to make sure that buying a home lessens your financial burden, rather than adding to it.

-Transparency is also of the utmost importance at Heroes First Home Loans.
-That means we will always be honest, even if our lending options aren’t the best choice.
+Transparency matters at Heroes First .
+That means we will always be honest, even if our lending options aren’t the best choice for your situation.
 Using our expertise to educate allows teachers to have another tool in the “teacher toolbox” while going through the mortgage process.